Kisahn/Calavera/README.md

 # Calavera Engine

 > A modular game engine prototype written in modern C++17, built from scratch as part of a learning journey inspired by TheCherno’s "Game Engine" YouTube series.
-> Designed and developed by [Jean Deck](https://github.com/JeanDeck) as a personal deep-dive into low-level rendering, architecture, and system design.
+> Designed and developed as a personal deep-dive into low-level rendering, architecture, and system design.

 ---